Alexis12119/nvim-config/GUIDE.md

 This is a window specific problem.
 The problem is that the version of `gcc` is outdated.

 To solve this:

 - Just make sure to use the updated compiler like this [one](https://nuwen.net/mingw.html).
 - Run `:TSUninstall all` to remove all the language parsers.
 - Install the parser again for the language you want to use.

+#### 15. Discord Rich Presence

+- Run `:DiscordRichPresence` to enable or disable the Rich Presence.
+- Install `arrpc` to get the rich presence in the Browser.